jgdurst/Budget/README.md

 # Budget

-The included files can be used to automate the transfer of data from a bank or other financial institute and store them in an Access .accdb file.
+The included files can be used to automate the transfer of transaction data (income and expenses) and store them in an Access .accdb file.

-The GUI file can then be used to manage allocation of money to various categories to stay on budget on the monthly basis.
+The GUI file can be used to manage allocation of money to various categories to stay on budget on a monthly basis.

 ## Setup

-The filename variable in the Budget.py file should be altered in accordance with the location and name of the .accdb file
+The filename variable in the Budget.py file should be altered in accordance with the file path of the .accdb file.